OHDSI/TheBookOfOhdsi/index.md

 IV) Evidence Quality
 V) OHDSI Studies

-Each section has multiple chapters, and, as appropriate, each chapter follows the following sequence: Introduction, Theory, Practice, Summary, and Excercises.
+Each section has multiple chapters, and, as appropriate, each chapter follows the sequence: Introduction, Theory, Practice, Summary, and Exercises.

 ## Contributors {-}